KYB: Business Document Verification for US Onboarding

 | Cross-check | Corporate purpose must be consistent with the proposed business relationship |

 Common pitfalls.
-Articles that have not been updated after a share capital increase, change of corporate purpose, or appointment of a new director are a red flag.
-Compare the date of the articles against the date of the most recent filing at the company registry.
+Articles that have not been updated through amendments after a change of registered agent, authorized shares increase, or change of purpose are a red flag.
+Compare the filing date of the articles against any subsequent amendment filings with the Secretary of State.

 | Criterion | Requirement |